 On November 18, 2010, Mineral Area College issued general obligation bonds in the amount of \$5,950,000 as a crossover refinancing.
 The crossover date was March 1, 2012.
 Interest on the 2010 issue accrues at rates varying from 2.0% to 2.3% and is payable semi-annually on March 1 and September 1 with principal and interest payments beginning on March 1, 2011.
-The balance on these bonds on June 30, 2018 was \$700,000.
+These bonds were paid in full during the year.

 On August 30, 2011, Mineral Area College issued voter-approved general obligation bonds of \$8,000,000 for the purpose of renovating, improving and furnishing College buildings and related facilities.
 Specifically, the proceeds of this debt was used for improvements to the library and technology buildings and additions and improvements to the Fredericktown Outreach Center.
 Interest will be payable semi-annually on March 1 and September 1 at interest rates ranging from 2.75% to 3.2%.
-Principal payments will begin in 2019 through 2026.
-The balance on these bonds on June 30, 2018 was \$8,000,000.
+Principal payments began in 2019 continuing through 2026.
+The balance on these bonds on June 30, 2019 was \$7,800,000.